-Fifteen years ago he founded the History News Network.
-The website, which draws a million page views a month, features op eds by historians commenting on current events.
+Twenty years ago he founded the History News Network, now at George Washington University.
+The website, which draws up to a million page views a month, features op eds by historians commenting on current events.

 Mr. Shenkman has appeared numerous times on national television shows